arungudelli/python.shiksha/content/en/library/built-in-functions/id-built-in-function-in-python/index.md

 ---
 title: "Python id() function syntax, usage and examples "
-description: "The 'id()' function is one of the built-in function in python"
+description: "The 'id()' function is one of the built-in function in Python"
 date: "2022-07-19T10:30:00+09:00"
 draft: false
 link: "id() built-in functions"